Silence is acquiescence

 What we too often forget is that the entire massive enterprise is supposed to be directed by the will of the people.
 The citizens.
 The voters.
 Us.

 How can we expect our elected leaders to make decisions in response to our opinions if we don’t tell them what are opinions are?
-How will they be motivated to make changes if we don’t demand changes?
+How will they be motivated to make changes if we don’t ask for, and when necessary, demand changes?
+It’s our job to tell them.

 Don’t be an Ostrich

-With every morning’s outrageous and appalling headlines, we just want to tune out the day’s news, pretend none of it is happening, and go about our lives.
+More than a few commentators have characterized what’s going on here…and now…is a surreal dystopian circus run by a clown car of incompetents.
+With every morning’s outrageous and appalling headlines, most of us just want to tune out the day’s news, pretend none of it is happening, and go about our lives.

 Silence is acquiescence

-We have to make our voices heard.
-All of us!
+We have to make our voices heard

 Going to a rally or march is one way to do this.
 And millions of us already doing that.

 Bearing witness is another.
-The brave citizens who stand in solidarity with neighbors when I.C.E. shows up are making profound a statement.
+The brave citizens who stand in solidarity with neighbors when I.C.E. shows up are making a profound statement.
 By being present… observing, recording, silently or not … they are making it clear that storm troopers are not welcome on the streets of America.

 Just days ago, it was unimaginable that standing up for neighbors would cost a woman her life.
+But it happened.
+Renee Good is dead.

 If we everyday citizens don’t make our voices heard, we are letting the current band of idealogues in the White House—and the enablers in Congress who have made no moves to stop them—think we aren’t paying attention.
 Or don’t care.